 Tanya and I found each other after the final bell.
 We made our way to the beetle and opened the doors to let the sun-cooked insides cool.
 The security cameras fixed to the main building offered relative safety.
 That soon shattered with grunts of laughter.
 I looked up, and back to the gravel.

 “What’s he doing here?”
 Tanya hissed.

+“We need to get out of here,” Tanya said.
 The engine chugged to life.
-“We need to get out of here,” Tanya said.

-“Girl,” he sneered.
-Adrian shifted, and arched as high as his neck would allow.
-Hate tightened in his fists.
-Each breath was like hot mist descending from on high.
-“You’re right.
-This is now, and I’m going to do more than just humiliate you.”
+“Girl,” he said.
+Adrian arched as high as his neck would allow.
+Hate frothed through ravenous teeth.
+Each breath was hot mist.
+“I’m gonna to do more than whip you, fa-”

 “Let me go!”